-I’m an Assistant Professor in the English Department at the University of Michigan, with an additional affiliation in the Department of Film, Television, and Media.
+I’m an Associate Professor in the English Department at the University of Michigan, with an additional affiliation in the Department of Film, Television, and Media.
 My research focuses on the intersections of language ideology, political movements, and aesthetic forms.
 I work in a field that is now variously named as postcolonial literature, world literature, or global Anglophone; in regional terms, my work focuses on South Asian, southern African, and African American literatures (with the occasional foray into cinema studies).

 My teaching reflects the breadth of my research interests, and I regularly offer undergraduate courses in literary theory, Black British literature, South Asian cinema, and the global novel.
 You can find some of my teaching materials, including graduate syllabi, as well as notes for prospective (and former) students, under the teaching tab.